Why paramnormal ?¶

-general, you can refer to the location (loc
+general, you can refer to the location (loc) and scale (scale)

 parameters of a distribution.
 Roughly speaking, they refer to the